 How to find, highlight and remove duplicates in Google Sheets

 When entering large amounts of data for long periods, it’s easy to accidentally add duplicate entries into your spreadsheet.
-That can alter the entire dataset you’ve been working so hard on, with calculation errors.
+That can alter the entire dataset you’ve worked so hard on with calculation errors.
 Fortunately, there are a few easy methods available to identify duplicates.
 Here’s how to find, highlight, and remove duplicates in Google Sheets.

 How to find and highlight duplicates in Google Sheets